bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 \
 **Changes in v1.5:**
 - Time Master - Buff: He is not affected by his rewind anymore, which gives him more utility.
-Players will now be rewinded out of vents.
+Players will now be rewound out of vents.
 - Mini - Nerf: The Mini now grows up (see [Mini](#迷你)) and becomes a normal Crewmate at some point.
 A growing Mini is not killable anymore.
 Some tasks are still not doable for the small Mini, we are working on that.
 But eventually when growing up it can do all the tasks as it's size increases.
 - Seer - Nerf: Added an option that sets how often the Seer mistakes the player for another.
 - Hacker - Nerf: The Hacker now only sees the additional information when he activates his "Hacker mode".
 That should stops the Hacker from camping the admin table/vitals.
 - Other: Camouflager/Morphling cooldowns were fixed.
 Custom regions code was removed to enable 3rd party tools.
 Some minor bugfixes.

 **Changes in v1.4:**
-- Fixing a Camoflager/Morphling animation bug
+- Fixing a Camouflager/Morphling animation bug
 - Fixing a bug where the Swapper could swap votes even if they are dead
 - The custom cooldown buttons now render the cooldown progress (the grey overlay) in the right way (v1.3 introduced the bug)
 - Players in vents are not targetable anymore by the role actions, the button does not activate (e.g. Seer revealing, Morphling sample).
 Exception: Impostor killing an Engineer in a vent

 **Changes in v1.3:**
 - Adds support for the Among Us version **2021.3.5s**
-- Fixes a bug where a an edge case caused all players to start the game with the camouflaged look
+- Fixes a bug where an edge case caused all players to start the game with the camouflaged look
 - There might be a few bugs, since I focused on getting the update out fast.
 A new version resolving the bugs will be published tomorrow.

 **Changes in v1.1:**